ValerioBellaveglia/Dynamican/README.md

     rails db:migrate

+## Permissions

-In each model you want to have the feature, just put the following.
+In each model you want to have permissions, put the following.

-    include Dynamican::Model
+    include Dynamican::Permittable

 ### Using a model permissions on another model